alinex/node-builder/README.md

     > builder -c update               # from within the package directory
     > builder -c update ./node-error  # or from anywhere else

+At the end this task will list all direct subpackages which are outdated and may be updated in the package.json.

+    update and installation of package with dependent packages update ./
+    Install through npm
+    Update npm packages
+    List outdated packages
+    Package               Current  Wanted     Latest  Location
+    Nothing to upgrade in this package found.
+    Done.

 ### Command `test`